13pixlar/sticky-list/readme.txt

 * Display a list of entries on the front end
 * Choose who can se the list; entry creator, all logged in users or anyone.
-* Support for multiple lists in the same page
 * Support for (almost) all Gravity Forms fields
 * Create/edit/delete Wordpress posts from the fron end
 * Conditional logic support